 Irradiation is exposure to radiation but not to radioactive material, that is, no contamination is involved.
 A common example is diagnostic x-rays, used, for example, to evaluate a broken bone.
 Radiation exposure can occur without direct contact between people and the source of radiation (such as radioactive material or an x-ray machine).
 When the source of the radiation is removed or turned off, irradiation ends.
 People who are irradiated but not contaminated are not radioactive, that is, they do not emit radiation, and their dose from that source of radiation does not continue to increase.

-People are exposed constantly to low levels of radiation, naturally occurring (background) radiation, and intermittently to radiation from manufactured sources.
+People are exposed constantly to low levels of radiation and naturally occurring (background) radiation, and intermittently to radiation from manufactured sources.
 Natural background radiation varies tremendously worldwide and within countries as well.
-In the United States, people receive on average about 3 mSv/yr from natural sources and the range of exposures varies from about 0.5 to 20 mSv/yr depending on the region, elevation above sea level, and local geology.
-On average, an additional 3 mSv/yr is received from manufactured (mostly medical) sources, making the total average per capita effective dose about 6 mSv/yr.
+In the United States, people receive on average about 3 mSv/year from natural sources and the range of exposures varies from about 0.5 to 20 mSv/year depending on the region, elevation above sea level, and local geology.
+On average, an additional 3 mSv/year is received from manufactured (mostly medical) sources, making the total average per capita effective dose about 6 mSv/year.

 Sources of background radiation include

 Solar and cosmic radiation from space

 Cosmic and solar radiation is significantly blocked by the earth’s atmosphere but is concentrated at the north and south poles by the earth’s magnetic field.
 Thus, exposure to cosmic radiation is greater for people living closer to the poles, living at high altitudes, and during airplane flights.